-Despite estimates by the World Health Organization that more than 28,000 premature deaths in Ghana every year are linked to air pollution, Ghana's EPA does not issue air quality alerts even when it is expected to negatively impact health.
+Despite estimates by the World Health Organization that more than 28,000 premature deaths in Ghana every year are linked to air pollution, Ghana's EPA does not issue alerts even when poor air quality is expected to negatively impact health.

 And data from their insufficient air quality monitoring networks are also not publicly accessible.

 Ghana only monitors particulate matter - no monitoring of gaseous pollutants such as carbon monoxide, nitrogen dioxide, sulfur dioxide, and ozone.

 As you can see here, Ghana does not have the resources to identify and analyze the toxic air pollutants (except particulate matter) from the burning of electrical wires and radial tires for metal recovery at Agbogbloshie.

 Agbogbloshie is probably still one of the worst polluted places on earth, as captured in the video above.

 And Accra residents still eat cheap vegetables, fruits, beef, and fish from this 'toxic hell'.